SEO Guide to Bing & Yahoo: How to get more organic traffic beyond Google

 If you were wondering how you can earn more of those social signals, I'm afraid this topic deserves a full-size guide of its own.
 Your first steps should definitely include monitoring new mentions of your posts and pages, making friends with users who engage with your content, and doing competitive research.
 Awario is a great tool to do all of the above.

-With Bing's growing search market share, you have every reason to start taking Microsoft's search engine seriously, and I do hope this guide has at least laid some ground for your Bing strategy.
+With Bing holding a decent search market share, you have every reason to start taking Microsoft's search engine seriously, and I do hope this guide to Bing SEO has at least laid some ground for your Bing strategy.
 As always, I'm looking forward to some great discussion and your feedback in the comments below.

 By: Masha Maksimava